The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

 If you obtain a visa prior to your arrival in Nepal, you can contact your travel agency in Kathmandu and send them your visa details and printed color photocopy through the mail.

-On behalf of you, they will arrange a special restricted permit to save your extra day in Nepal for the official process of the permit.
+On your behalf of you, they will arrange a special restricted permit to save you an extra day in Nepal for the official process of the permit.

 How long does it take to issue Nar Phu Valley restricted area permit?

 Obtaining a restricted area permit for Nar Phu is an easy process, but time mainly is used in uploading all documents of trekkers and the agency which have to be done at the immigration office.

 However, it will not exceed more than 2-3 hours to complete this process and hold the permit in your hand.

 Where can I obtain a Nar Phu restricted area permit?

 Nar Phu Valley restricted permit can only be obtained through the immigration office of Kathmandu, situated at Kalikasthan.

 Do I need to have a TIMS Permit for the Nar Phu Valley Trek?

 TIMS permit is not mandatory for the Nar Phu Valley trek unless you plan to merge Nar Phu with Annapurna Circuit trek descending through Thorung La Pass.